temple-geography/fundamentals-of-gis/Lab1_IntroArcGIS.md

 This section aims to show you that shapefiles are composed of many files that you must transport all together in one group to another location.
 Additionally, it is important to note where all of the files are stored for each project that you work on.

 1. Open File Explorer in Windows.
-This can be accessed from the Start Menu, or by clicking This PC on the desktop.
-But the fastest way to do this is to hit `Win` + `E` on the keyboard.
+This can be accessed from the Start Menu, or by clicking This PC on the desktop. (**Hint:** On your own computer, the fastest way to do this is `Win`+`E` on the keyboard.
+This shortcut is not enabled on the TU lab computers.)
 2. Navigate to the census folder from lab1.
 Open the folder and examine the NJ\_counties shapefile.
 There should be 8 files with the base name NJ\_counties.
 3.  **What file extensions are part of the NJ\_counties shapefile?** \_\_\_\_\_\_
 4. Create a new folder within the lab1 folder.
 Call it 'newcensus'